+In the Archives

 Back to the classroom: the Central Saint Martins Museum & Study Collection and Central Lettering Record (CLR)

+Phil Baines Catherine Dixon

+Central Saint Martins,

+Granary Building, 1 Granary Square, London N1C 4AA

+p.baines@csm.arts.ac.uk

+c.r.dixon@csm.arts.ac.uk

 The particular focus of this archive essay is a collection known as The Central Lettering Record (CLR), which forms part of the Central Saint Martins Museum & Study Collection.
 Distinct in both remit and through its current location within the Graphic Communication Design teaching programme, the CLR does though follow in a tradition of teaching collections at the college, which is worth contextualizing by way of introduction.